2 DOSAGE AND ADMINISTRATION

 Dosage (International Units) = body weight (kg) × desired factor VIII rise (IU/dL or % of normal) × 0.5 (IU/kg per IU/dL)

-A guide for dosing XYNTHA for the control and prevention of bleeding episodes is provided in Table 1.
+A guide for dosing XYNTHA for on-demand treatment and control of bleeding episodes is provided in Table 1.
 Maintain the plasma factor VIII activity at or above the levels (in % of normal or in IU/dL) outlined in Table 1 for the indicated period.

 |Early hemarthrosis, minor muscle or oral bleeds.||20–40||12–24||At least 1 day, depending upon the severity of the bleeding episode.|